-You are required to take the Media, Culture, and Communication Core Seminar (MCC-GE 2001) in your first semester of study.
-This core seminar is only offered during the Fall semester and introduces you to the field by examining theoretical approaches that are central to the study of media, culture, and communication.
+You are required to take the Media, Culture, and Communication Core Seminar (MCC-GE 2001) your first semester.
+This core seminar is only offered during the Fall semester and introduces you to the field by examining theoretical approaches that are central to media studies.

 Area of Study Coursework

 At least 16 credits must be MCC coursework.
 Of those credits, at least 12 must be taken within one Area of Study: Global Communication and Media, Visual Culture and Sound Studies, Interaction and Experience, Media Industries and Politics, Technology and Society.